Age of consent in Europe: North Macedonia

+The age of consent in North Macedonia is 14, and it is illegal for an adult to be in an "unwed partnership" with a minor.
+Sexual acts with a minor is also illegal if there is an abuse of trust or authority.

 Article 188(1) of the Criminal Code of North Macedonia (amended 2018) prohibits sexual conduct with a child under 14:

-However, Article 197 prohibits an adult living in an extra-marital community with a Juvenile under 18:
+Article 197 prohibits an adult living in an extra-marital community with a Juvenile under 18:

 Article 189(2) prohibits sexual acts with a Juvenile under 18 when there is an abuse of trust or authority:

 Previously Article 71 defined "Child" as a person under 14, while article 72 defined "Juvenile" as a person under 18.
 These articles were deleted in the amended code.

 Northern Cyprus

 Northern Cyprus has an age of consent of 16 as designated in the Penal Code (Ceza Yasası, Art.
 153 & 154).

 History

 Prior to 2014, sodomy was illegal, the age of consent only applied to females and sexual contact with a female between the ages of 13 and 16 was a misdemeanor.
-As of 2014, the age of consent is set at 16 for both males and females, sexual contact with any child under 16 regardless of gender is a felony and the ban on sodomy is lifted, thereby legalizing homosexual sex.
+As of 2014, the age of consent is set at 16 for both males and females, sexual contact with any child under 16 regardless of gender is a felony and the ban on sodomy is lifted, thereby legalising homosexual sex.